 Section 6.2 states that permits for all existing farms that can contribute to infective-stage sea lice in wild salmon protections zones would be changed to include various conditions.
-As discussed in our consultation meetings, we believe that screening models to be used by SEPA should be applied to all farms and if these models demonstrate that infective-stage sea lice are likely to accumulate in areas outside the proposed protection zones, but in areas of the marine environment in which it is reasonable to assume that wild salmon or sea trout are likely to pass through, then those farms should be included in the overall regulatory framework.
+We believe that screening models to be used by SEPA should be applied to all farms and if these models demonstrate that infective-stage sea lice are likely to accumulate in areas outside the proposed protection zones, but in areas of the marine environment in which it is reasonable to assume that wild salmon or sea trout are likely to pass through, then those farms should be included in the overall regulatory framework.
 In particular, during our engagement sessions with SEPA, we highlighted concerns about the apparent exclusion of farms in the Summer Isles, West Sutherland and the Inner Hebrides.